D. G. Myers (literary critic)

 David G. Myers (February 27, 1952 – September 26, 2014) was an American writer and a renowned literary critic.
-He earned his PhD from Northwestern University and had been a Professor at Texas A&M and Ohio State University.
+He earned his PhD from Northwestern University and had been a professor at Texas A&M and Ohio State University.
 He was the author of The Elephants Teach, a definitive history of creative writing.
 Myers died in 2014 at the age of 62 after a long battle against cancer.

+Between 2008-2014 Myers regularly posted reviews and literary essays on his Commonplace Blog, as well as essays about dealing with cancer.